 The Law School prepares students for judicial internships and clerkships and assists them in developing the skills, qualities, and credentials that judges look for when selecting their interns and law clerks.

 Judicial internships provide the opportunity to gain exposure to the judicial process and the inner workings of a court while you are still in law school.
 Interns often work closely with the judge’s law clerks and may be asked to research and write memoranda, attend trials and hearings, summarize cases, and help with administrative work.
 Interns often improve their GPAs because they develop practical insights and a solid, practical understanding of the law.
 Some internships lead directly to judicial clerkships, as some judges prefer to take their law clerks from their pool of interns.
-Although internships are unpaid, students can receive school credit for federal courts and state appellate courts nationwide.
 Judicial internships are offered during the spring, fall, and summer semesters.
-During the summer of 2007, 82 students, mostly 1Ls, chose to do judicial internships.
+Although internships are unpaid, students can receive academic credit for state and federal courts in Austin during the school year, and for federal courts and state appellate courts nationwide during the summer.
+During the summer of 2013, 92 students, 81 of whom were 1Ls, chose to do judicial internships.
 Judges begin accepting applications for summer positions December 1, and some judges will also interview and hire during the spring semester.

 Interns often work closely with the judge's law clerks or staff attorneys and may be asked to research and write memoranda, attend trials and hearings, summarize cases, and help with administrative work.
 The nature of the work will differ depending on the type of court: appellate or trial; state or federal.

 In appellate courts, interns reflect on issues raised by the trial record.
 They perform legal research and may write draft versions of the judge's opinions and orders; read the briefs in a case scheduled for argument and perform research in order to prepare a "bench" memo for the judge; discuss the case with the judge, co-clerks, and law clerks of other judges on the "panel;” and attend oral argument.